Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Ground state properties

 \subsubsection{Conventional TFA}

-The conventional 3DTFA, explained in Appendix~\ref{App-B}, is valid only when the anisotropy of the trap is not so large; otherwise 3DTFA loses the validity owing to the QLD shell-structures.
-In fact, this proposition is clearly demonstrated in the one-particle energy-level densities~\cite{Nilsson}.
-We now show them in the oblate and prolate deformed traps in order.
+The conventional 3DTFA, explained in Appendix~\ref{App-B}, must be valid only if the traps are not highly anisotropic; Otherwise 3DTFA loses the validity because of the QLD structures.
+In fact, it is clearly seen in the single-particle energy-level densities~\cite{Nilsson}.
+Here we show them in the oblate and prolate deformed gases in order.